Photography By Lindsey Harris

 I am a photographer based in Poole, Dorset, in the south of England.

 I’m currently working on The Lower Parkstone Photographic Project, a ‘snapshot in time’ that is photographically documenting the businesses of Lower Parkstone/Ashley Cross in Poole, Dorset.
-The aim is to have an exhibition at the end of the Project, which will be the culmination of 10 years’ work.
+The aim is to have an exhibition at the end of the Project, which will be the culmination of over 10 years’ work.
 During this time I’ve seen a huge amount of change as various businesses (and people) come and go, and some buildings have even been demolished and replaced.

 2021 – Awarded RHS Silver-Gilt Medal – 6 photos displayed at the Saatchi Gallery, London